Greewil/version-update-helper/README.md

                                      If you want to execute command for multiple project modules you can specify them separated with commas (f.e. '-pm=API,WEB').
                                      If you want to execute command for all project modules you can write '-pm=ALL'.
+                                     This parameter can't be used with '-cpm | --current-project-module'.

+            [-cpm | --current-project-module]
+                                     to perform operations with current module of your mono repository project (in which dir you are located).
+                                     This parameter can't be used with '-pm=<project_module>'.

             [--dont-use-git]         don't use any git commands.
                                      In this case you should run vuh in root directory (which contains .vuh)